Beyarz/Festival/README.md

 ### Credits
 App icon made by [Freepik](https://www.flaticon.com/authors/freepik) from Flaticon.

+# Swift edition
+The Swift edition of this project can be found [here](https://github.com/devmaximilian/Festival.app)

 ### License
 Festival is licensed under the [WTFPL](LICENSE) license, version 2.
 ```